turkaytunc/frontend-interview-questions/README.md

 - Fragments let you group a list of children without adding extra nodes to the DOM.

 [:arrow_up: Back to Top](#Table-of-Contents)

+## What is an algorithm

+- An algorithm can be defined as a set of finite steps that when followed helps in accomplishing a particular task.
+- Important features of an algorithm are clarity, efficiency, and finiteness.